jeffswt/unprettysoup/README.md

 ## Searching the tree

 Unpretty Soup defines a lot of methods for searching the parse tree, but they're all very similar.
-I’m going to spend a lot of time explaining the two most popular methods: `.find()`and `.find_all()`.
+I'm going to spend a lot of time explaining the two most popular methods: `.find()`and `.find_all()`.
 The other methods (which are available in Beautiful Soup) take almost exactly the same arguments, but as they don't exist I won't cover them.

-Once again, I’ll be using the “three juruos” document as an example.
+Once again, I'll be using the "three juruos" document as an example.

 ### Kinds of filters

 Before talking in detail about `.find_all()` and similar methods, I want to show examples of different filters you can pass into these methods.
 These filters show up again and again, throughout the search API.
-You can use them to filter based on a tag’s name, on its attributes, on the text of a string, or on some combination of these.
+You can use them to filter based on a tag's name, on its attributes, on the text of a string, or on some combination of these.

 #### A string